 Apply the Proper Shaving Technique

-When shaving off a thick beard, the general rule is to go with the grain of the hair growth and apply gentle pressure.
-However, your technique will vary depending on how you shave.
-For example, you should use a specific razor angle and pressure for wet shaving, but these details aren’t as crucial for saving with an electric razor.
+For example, you should use a specific razor angle and pressure for wet shaving, but these details aren’t as crucial for shaving with an electric razor.
 Either way, make sure you take your time performing short, controlled strokes.
 Going against the grain of the hair can lead to irritation, razor burn, or ingrown hairs.
 Rinse the razor after every few strokes to dislodge any hair and prevent clogging.

 Soothe and Moisturize Post-Shave